aigor/rx-presentation/README.md

 # RxJava Applied: Concise Examples where It Shines

 This repo is a home for small presentation about RxJava, that should be given on [JEEConf 2016](http://jeeconf.com).
 It contains slides, presented code samples, and some useful links.
+Presentation description [here](http://jeeconf.com/program/rxjava-applied-consise-examples-where-it-shines/).

 Slides for presentation are hosted on [Slideshare](http://www.slideshare.net/neposuda).